Pentagon Reportedly Weighing Using Nukes In Response To 'Large Cyberattacks’

 China, Russia and Iran have also recently been blamed for carrying out cyberattacks with widespread consequences.

-The 2018 NPR also calls for the development of more so-called “low-yield” nuclear weapons ― even though the U.S. already possesses over 1,000 nuclear warheads considered low-yield.
+The 2018 NPR also calls for the development of more so-called low-yield nuclear weapons ― even though the U.S. already possesses over 1,000 nuclear warheads considered low-yield.

 Experts say it’s clear that the Trump administration is seeking to amp up America’s nuclear capabilities, but it’s unclear what outcome the government is hoping to achieve with more nukes.